NikRam822/Test_task_for_IT_PROM/README.md

 # Test_task_for_IT_PROM
 Spring boot + vue project
+Mono repository.
+The frontend is located here: Test_task_for_IT_PROM/demo/frontend/

 # SWAGGER
 You can use a swagger to send requests to the server.